 Sleep apnea is a common, serious sleeping disorder that happens when regular breathing is interrupted during sleep.
-Snoring is common among patients with sleep apnea.
-However, not all people who snore have sleep apnea.
+Snoring is common among patients.
+However, not all people who snore have this condition.

 TYPES OF SLEEP APNEA

 There are two main types:

-- Obstructive Sleep Apnea – This more common form results from blocked airflow during sleep, usually when the soft tissue at the back of the throat collapses while you sleep.
-Health factors, like obesity, may contribute to this form of sleep apnea.
+- Obstructive – This more common form results from blocked airflow during sleep, usually when the soft tissue at the back of the throat collapses while you sleep.
+Health factors, like obesity, may contribute to this.

-- Central Sleep Apnea – Results from a problem with how the brain signals breathing muscles.
+- Central – Results from a problem with how the brain signals breathing muscles.
 The airway is not blocked.
 Instead, the brain fails to signal the muscles to breathe.
-This type of sleep apnea can occur with heart failure, brain tumors, brain infections, and stroke.
+This can occur with heart failure, brain tumors, brain infections, and stroke.